 I’ve always been one to love “themes”.
-I’m that girl who has been forcing her friends to dress up and attend my various themed parties for years.
-Having a themed baby nursery then should come as no surprise.
+I’m that girl who has been forcing her friends to attend my various themed parties for years.
+Having a sloth nursery then should come as no surprise! 🦥

-Here are the photos of my nursery, with all the products linked:
+🦥 Here are the photos of my sloth nursery, with products linked: 🦥

 We went with a neutral white crib that is adjustable into a toddler bed, and then of course this sloth pattern bed sheet.
 The three sloth art pieces were hand-drawn by me!

 The bookshelf might seem a little cluttered, but it’s because I have so many books from my baby shower!
 I also framed the “oh the places you’ll go” calligraphy piece my sister made me.

 The hanging planter was a last minute addition but I really like it, and to keep with the sloth theme nursery I attached this cute blue sloth key-chain!